 - White papers

-Content marketing, such as SEO blogs and website posts, are marketing techniques that can save time and money.
+Content marketing, such as SEO blogs and website posts, are web-marketing techniques that can save time and money.

 If you’re a business-to-business (B2B) marketer, this type of content is key.
 Why?
-According to Forbes, approximately 90% of B2B marketers use content marketing to target customers.
+Approximately 90% of successful B2B marketers use informational content marketing to target customers, according to a 2019 report from Content Marketing Institute and MarketingProfs.

 Once you’ve decided on your overall marketing goals and content formats, determine the following: